Dimad82/redi_s25_python/Project/Readme.md

-Final Project_Oceans_Garbage data visualisation
+Final Project_Oceans_Pollution data visualisation

- - App that shows which Ocean has how many garbage Floating under water but also on surface
+ - App that shows which Ocean has how many garbage Floating in them

 Requirements:
 - Code (Object oriented, with classes)